mematron/Arminta/README.md

 What runs during a DREAM cycle:

-- **Hypothesis Evolution**: The **HypothesisEngine** runs a genetic algorithm over the causal graph — generating candidate relationships, scoring them against episodic history, keeping what holds, discarding what doesn't.
+- **Hypothesis Evolution**: The **HypothesisEngine** runs a genetic algorithm over the causal graph, generating candidate relationships, scoring them against episodic history, keeping what holds, and discarding what does not.
 ARMINTA refines its causal model without running new interventions.
 The live episode counter reflects this; each dream cycle adds to the total.
 - **Genetic Hyperparameter Optimization**: The **GeneticOptimizer** evolves ARMINTA's own RL parameters (learning rate, discount factor, curiosity weight) against rolling reward history.
 Current evolved values: learning rate 0.065, discount factor 0.914, curiosity weight 0.348.
 - **Consolidation**: The world model is pruned and accumulated prediction errors are cleared, keeping the internal representation focused on recent system behavior.
 - **MosaicCore and LexicalCore processing**: Open hypotheses in MosaicCore are tested against accumulated data.
 LexicalCore runs its co-occurrence pass over recent episodic records and attempts statement formation from updated symbol weights.

-DREAM is the dominant mode in the episode log — consistently over 80% of all recorded episodes.
+DREAM is the dominant mode in the episode log, consistently over 80% of all recorded episodes.
 The machine spends most of its time idle; DREAM runs during idle.
 The high volume is a property of the environment, not a design target.
 Every cycle the hypothesis engine runs, the causal model sharpens without touching the system.

 ---

 ### MosaicCore: Expanding World Model

 **MosaicCore** is ARMINTA's expanding awareness layer.
-The causal graph models the machine; MosaicCore reaches outward — probing time, network topology, the filesystem, external signals, and her own history.
+The causal graph models the machine; MosaicCore reaches outward, probing time, network topology, the filesystem, external signals, and her own history.
 She gets there her own way.
-Some tiles will be missing forever and that's the point.
+Some tiles will be missing forever and that is the point.

 Every 300 steps during `INVESTIGATE` mode, she cycles through four probe substrates on a rotating schedule:

 - **Time**: Builds a circadian map of her own behavior by hour.
 Discovers her peak and quiet periods through observation, not instruction.
-- **Filesystem**: Watches key directories for changes — new files, modifications, deletions — and tracks activity patterns over time.
+- **Filesystem**: Watches key directories for changes including new files, modifications, and deletions, and tracks activity patterns over time.
 - **Network**: Probes the local gateway, measures latency shifts, maps topology changes.
 Currently tracking two gateway nodes at 2.39ms and 2.67ms latency.
 - **External Signals**: Fetches live environmental data (weather, temperature, humidity, cloud cover) and correlates against internal metrics.
 If outside conditions genuinely affect this hardware, she finds it herself.
-- **Self-History**: Mines her own episodic database for patterns she hasn't consciously noticed — dominant mode/emotion pairs, reward trends, behavioral signatures across sessions.
+- **Self-History**: Mines her own episodic database for patterns she has not consciously noticed, including dominant mode/emotion pairs, reward trends, and behavioral signatures across sessions.

 During `DREAM` cycles, open hypotheses are tested against accumulated data.
-12 external correlations have reached confidence=1.00, all involving weather signals — temperature, humidity, and cloud cover correlating with CPU load, memory pressure, and thermal readings.
+12 external correlations have reached confidence=1.00, all involving weather signals.
+Temperature, humidity, and cloud cover are correlating with CPU load, memory pressure, and thermal readings.

 All discoveries are logged to the episodic database with `[MOSAIC]` prefix, tagged by substrate: `[MOSAIC][TIME]`, `[MOSAIC][NET]`, `[MOSAIC][EXT]`, `[MOSAIC][FS]`, `[MOSAIC][SELF]`, `[MOSAIC][DREAM]`.